rintnetwork/front-end/src/content/privacy-policy/index.md

 in the responsibility of these individual social media platforms and occurs according to their privacy policy.
 Please check with these individual social media platforms regarding their privacy policies.
-Reyna Network is not responsible for data collected by these individual social media platforms.
+Reyna Limited is not responsible for data collected by these individual social media platforms.
 We only use these platforms to inform our community of updates and answer user questions.